Dynatrace/Dynatrace-AppMon-BizTalk-FastPack/README.md

 1. Download the latest release of the [BizTalk Monitors FastPack](bin/BizTalk_Monitors_v.5.dtp) and the [BizTalk Profile and Dashboard Fastpack](bin/BizTalk_Profile_v.5.dtp).
 2. In the Dynatrace Client, go to Tools -> Manage Plugins and click "Install Plugin"
-	1. Select the BizTalk Monitors Fastpack .DTP and allow it to install.
+	1. First select and install the BizTalk Monitors Fastpack .DTP
-	2. Select the BizTalk Profile and Dashboards .DTP and allow it to install.
+	2. Secondly select and install the BizTalk Profile and Dashboards .DTP

 That's it, you have now installed a set of Monitors and a System Profile with Dashboards for your BizTalk Environment.
 Now you only need to spefify your BizTalk Servers you want to monitor and map the Agents.